rpnlatex v1.4.2

 • . (period) Add a decoration to the stack top.

-• / Apply various functions and operators.
+• / Apply various functions and operations.

-• /d Build different kinds of derivatives.
+• /d /D /v Build different kinds of derivatives.

-• /i Apply integral limits.
+• /i /I Apply integral limits.

-• /f Create named operators.
+• /f Apply named operators.

 • | Manipulate arrayed structures like matrices, vectors, or lists.